Santarcangelo di Romagna: Festivals

 Santarcangelo dei Teatri is an international festival dedicated to the contemporary scene.
 The spectacles are held in the streets and squares of the city.
 It produces and promotes theatre and dance, with a special attention to interdisciplinary experiences and international cooperation dynamics.

-Started in 1971 with a strong political impulse, Santarcangelo Festival was called “International Square Theatre Festival”.
+Started in 1971 with a strong political impulse, Santarcangelo Festival was called "International Square Theatre Festival".
 Under the art direction of Piero Patino, it wanted to weave political requests linked to the movements of 1968 and the folklore inborn in the cultural tradition of Romagna.

-Transportation
+Transport

 The city lies on the Bologna–Ancona railway and offers hourly connections to Rimini.

+Between 1916 and 1960, the village of Sant'Ermete, on the opposite site of the Marecchia, was served by the Rimini–Novafeltria railway.
+Following its closure, much of the railway was incorporated into the SP258 provincial road.
+To allow the road's widening, the tracks in the province of Forlì were removed in 1964, costing 17.5 million lire.

+Santarcangelo was to be the terminus of the never-completed Santarcangelo–Urbino railway, also known as the subappenine railway, which would have run to Urbino through San Leo.
+The project was intended to provide an inland alternative to the Bologna–Ancona railway, whose coastal position made it vulnerable to bombardment.
+It was abandoned in 1933, but some tracks had already been laid in the section from Santarcangelo to San Leo.